saltyorg/docs/docs/sandbox/apps/tqm.md

 ## What is it?

-[tqm](https://github.com/l3uddz/tqm){: target=_blank rel="noopener noreferrer" } is a CLI tool to manage your torrent client queues.
+[tqm](https://github.com/l3uddz/tqm) is a CLI tool to manage your torrent client queues.
 Primary focus is on removing torrents that meet specific criteria.

 - The tqm binary is downloaded and a service and timer file created when the config is identified.